 A complete list of Product Contact Points in all EU Member States and for all product areas can be found at: https://ec.europa.eu/growth/single-market/goods/free-movement-sectors/mutual-recognition/contacts-list_de

 No, in this case an ETA may not be issued.

-ETAs may only be issued by Technical Assessment Bodies designated for this purpose by a Member State.
+ETAs may only be issued by Technical Assessment Bodies designated for this purpose – and for the relevant product area – by a Member State.
 DIBt has been designated as a Technical Assessment Body in the Construction Products Act (Bauproduktengesetz).
 Technical Assessment Bodies are often referred to as 'TABs'.
 They are to be distinguished from notified bodies which assume other tasks under the Construction Products Regulation (see question III.5).

 Yes.
 An ETA is only issued upon request.
 However, if the manufacturer places a construction product for which he has obtained an ETA on the market, use of the ETA is no longer optional.
 The manufacturer is then obliged to draw up a declaration of performance and affix the CE marking to the product (see question I.17).

 The costs for an ETA are comparable to those for a national technical approval.

 The processing time for an ETA depends on the complexity of the product and the testing requirements; usually you will be looking at a processing time of a couple of months.

 If no EAD has been developed for the product area in question yet, an EAD will first be prepared (see question I.2).
 The Construction Products Regulation allows a processing time of 9 months maximum for this procedure.